kermitt2/delft/Readme.md

 ##### Overview

-We have reimplemented in DeLFT the main neural architectures for NER of the last two years and performed a reproducibility analysis of the these systems with comparable evaluation criterias.
-Unfortunaltely, in publications, systems are usually compared directly with reported results obtained in different settings, which can bias scores by more than 1.0 points and completely invalidate both comparison and interpretation of results.
+We have reimplemented in DeLFT the main neural architectures for NER of the last four years and performed a reproducibility analysis of the these systems with comparable evaluation criterias.
+Unfortunaltely, in publications, systems are usually compared directly with reported results obtained in different settings, which can bias scores by more than 1.0 point and completely invalidate both comparison and interpretation of results.

 You can read more about our reproducibility study of neural NER in this [blog article](http://science-miner.com/a-reproducibility-study-on-neural-ner/).
+This effort is very similar to the work of [(Yang and Zhang, 2018)](https://arxiv.org/pdf/1806.04470.pdf) (see also [NCRFpp](https://github.com/jiesutd/NCRFpp)) for a fair comparison of RNN for sequence labeling, but has also been extended to BERT.

 All reported scores bellow are __f-score__ for the CoNLL-2003 NER dataset.
 We report first the f-score averaged over 10 training runs, and second the best f-score over these 10 training runs.
 All the DeLFT trained models are included in this repository.